I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 SigV4-Signed WebSocket Connection

-Using @smithy/signature-v4 to sign the connection URL and headers.
-In this PoC, the X-Amzn-Bedrock-AgentCore-Runtime-Session-Id header is added per connection and included in the SigV4 signing target.
-The same session_id is used for reconnection.
+Using @smithy/signature-v4, sign the connection URL and headers.
+In this PoC, the X-Amzn-Bedrock-AgentCore-Runtime-Session-Id header is attached per connection and included in the SigV4 signing target.
+The same session_id is used on reconnection.

 async function signWebSocketRequest(region, url, sessionId) {